-The high forces involved in any vehicle accident can damage delicate soft tissues like nerve fibers, muscles, tendons, ligaments, and even the delicate neurological tissue of the brain.
+The high forces involved in any motor vehicle accident can damage delicate soft tissues like nerve fibers, muscles, tendons, ligaments, and even the delicate neurological tissue of the brain.
 Car crashes can also cause distinctive injuries to the human body’s skeletal system.
 While anything might happen in the chaos of a crash, doctors know that certain injuries are particularly common after wrecks.

 The human wrist contains many small, fragile bones that can be dislocated or fractured in a vehicle accident.
 Doctors commonly see this sort of fracture when a patient braced themselves against the dashboard or steering wheel just before impact.
 Victims may also break their wrists by hitting them against the interior of the car or being hit by a flying object during the wreck.